Python Lecture 04 - Class Internals and Descriptors

 style B fill:#e3f2fd

-Every object knows which class it was created from.
+Every object knows which class created it.

 print(dog1.__class__) # <class '__main__.Dog'>